 If you’re a single parent making $250,000 a year and live in Manhattan, having a $500,000 – $750,000 net worth might be necessary because you will need to hire a lot of help.
 It’s either hire help or ask your parents for free support.
 The median-priced condo in Manhattan is $1,300,000.

 Want more than one child?
 Then continue to follow the gross income multiples in the chart.
-If you just don’t feel fiscally responsible enough to have a net worth target before children, then consider moving to the heartland of America where the cost of living is so much more affordable.
+If you don't want to follow my net worth goal before having kids, then consider moving to the heartland of America.
+The cost of living is so much more affordable.

 Geoarbitrage is a great way to make your dollar last longer.
-Thanks to the rise of th work from home trend, geoarbitrage is more possible than ever.
+Thanks to the rise of the work from home trend, geoarbitrage is more possible than ever.

 Financial Stability Is Key When Deciding To Have Children